NetApp-StorageGRID/storagegrid-monitoring/README.md

 * Elasticsearch
 * Grafana

+## Configuration

+At this point in time, the StorageGRID Audit Logs need to be mounted on the Docker host under `/mnt/auditlogs/`

 ## Notes
 This is not an official NetApp repository.
 NetApp Inc. is not affiliated with the posted examples in any way.